supergreenlab/SuperGreenOSBoilerplate/README.md

 Now we have a way to know if it's too hot or too cold, but this would be even more useful if we could get that data when we're not here, or even better, if it could tell us when the temperature leaves a given range.

-Actually we'd like to know EVERYTHING that is happening inside the chip, there are also stack RAM monitoring that could be useful, or even re-reading the logs to see what might a provoked a crash.
+Actually we'd like to know EVERYTHING that is happening inside the chip, there are also stack RAM monitoring that could be useful, or even re-reading the logs to see what might have lead to a crash.

-The boilerplate comes with an mqtt client, to make it simple, and be sure to sever nose anything, the firmware simply catches all logs from the code, and sends it directly to an mqtt server.
+The boilerplate comes with an mqtt client, to make it simple, and be sure to never lose anything, the firmware simply catches all logs from the code, and sends it directly to an mqtt server.

 MQTT is a publish/subscribe protocol, if you haven't used that before, it's like a big hub, clients connect to it, and can publish (send), or subscribe to messages.

-Which means that once the logs a gone in an mqtt server, it's really easy to plug other things to it, like a redis instance to keep the values of all key/value pairs of the system, or a prometheus server to produce nive graphs and alerts.
+Which means that once the logs are gone in an mqtt server, it's really easy to plug other things to it, like a redis instance to keep the values of all key/value pairs of the system, or a prometheus server to produce nive graphs and alerts.

 You can even connect a voice assistant like Alexa or others.
 But that's useless.